Yijunmaverick/UniversalStyleTransfer/README.md

 <img src='figs/p5.jpg' width=800>

-Below we show an example of the synthesis path from t1 (left) to t2, then t3, ..., to t8 and back to t1.
+Below we show an example of texture synthesis path from t1 (left) to t2, then t3, ..., to t8 and back to t1.

 <p>
     <img src='figs/t.jpg' height=100 width=100 />